telliott99/covid/plotly/1-intro/intro.md

     locations='fips',
 	 color='value'

-What this does is to tell px to match a county from the GeoJSON data (by the default, it is ``'id'``) against the value in column one of the data frame, a ``'fips'``.
+What this does is to tell px to match a county from the GeoJSON data (by the default, it uses ``'id'``), against the value in column one of the data frame, labeled ``'fips'``.

-That county is then plotted and colored according to the corresponding value in the second column.
+That county is then plotted and colored according to the corresponding value in the second column, labeled ``'value'``.

 Since the values are categorical, they are matched against the colors from the ``color_discrete_sequence``:

     cL = ['green','magenta']

 ![](figs/intro2.png)